Rudd-O/qubes-shared-folders/README.md

 but note they will not be updated in the future, and I cannot guarantee their integrity at this time.*

+*Note: these assume a Fedora template and dom0.
+If your template is Debian, see below.*

 ### Build and install `diod`

 First, build a [`diod`](https://github.com/Rudd-O/diod) RPM package.